vtphan/po/README.md

 indels = po.read_csv("data/indels.txt", sep="\t")
 ```

 *iris* is a po instance, which is a glorified pandas data frame.
+Thus, a po instance has access to all utilities available to pandas data frames.

 ### Query and select data